syncfusion-content/blazor-docs/blazor/speeddial/appearance.md

 ## Visibility

-You can set the Speed Dial Component to visible/hidden state using [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Visible) property.
+You can use the [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Visible) property to show or hide the SpeedDial component.

 {% tabs %}
 {% highlight razor %}